Paul Bragg: Early life

+At age 16, it is alleged that Bragg had tuberculosis which was cured at Auguste Rollier's sun sanatorium.

 Career

-At some point, Bragg enlisted with the Washington D.C.
-National Guard for "three Years", as is shown on his 1917 Draft Registration, which he filed with the Indianapolis, Indiana draft board that year.
+At some point, Bragg enlisted with the Washington, D.C., National Guard for "three Years", as is shown on his 1917 Draft Registration, which he filed with the Indianapolis, Indiana draft board that year.

 Although Bragg had claimed participation in both the 1908 (London) and 1912 (Stockholm) Olympics as a member of the United States wrestling team, the "Encyclopedia of American Wrestling" (Pub.
 1988, Mike Chapman, author) does not show any such person as a member in either year.

-In 1915 Bragg married Neva Cecelia Parnin (1897-1988) at the Chapel of St. Barnabas in New York City.
+In 1915 Bragg married Neva Cecelia Parnin (1897–1988) at the Chapel of St. Barnabas in New York City.
 They moved to Indianapolis, where Bragg became an agent with The Metropolitan Life Insurance Company.

-Several years later, Bragg returned to the East Coast and was employed by various YMCAs & school districts in physical or athletic director capacities, his last known position before moving to California being football coach for the 1920 season at Connersville High School, Connersville, Pennsylvania.
+Several years later, Bragg returned to the East Coast and was employed by various YMCAs and school districts in physical or athletic director capacities, his last known position before moving to California being football coach for the 1920 season at Connersville High School, Connersville, Pennsylvania.